K3LTC, Nate Berry

 - A Kenwood KMC-45D speaker mic has replaced the speaker mic that came with the Baofeng as of Sep, 2018. note: I ended up using an Xacto blade to shave off a tiny bit of plastic so the connector would seat properly in the radio - it was easier than modifying the radio's receptacle.

 - Baofeng UV-5R - just because it was $25 and what good is one handheld?
+Current plan for this radio is to modify it to connect to a Raspberry pi to serve as an Allstar node.

 - Radio Shack PRO-97 scanner - this is an older scanner and local police have rebanded so I can no longer use Motorola talk group IDs to trunk track which makes listening to emergency band a bit chaotic but the (new) FM frequencies they use can still be received and it does a great job of quickly scanning the 2m and 70cm bands for Fire and Aircraft.
 I have one bank programmed with the same Amateur channels as in the Baofeng so I can reference by channel number easier.